seam/ticket-monster/README.md

 * Tell JBoss Tools to deploy the ticketmonster-ds.xml file (_Mark as Deployable_ and then (_Run As -> Run on Server_)
 * Tell JBoss Tools to deploy the example (_Run As -> Run on Server_)

-_Currently we are experiencing some problems deploying the app on eap51 from Eclipse, so please use the command line!_